proxmox/proxmox-backup/docs/network-management.rst

 .. note:: This command and corresponding GUI button rely on the ``ifreload`` command, from the package ``ifupdown2``.
-This package is included within the Proxmox Backup Server installation, however, you may have to install it yourself, if you have installed Proxmox Backup Server on top of Debian or Proxmox VE.
+This package is included within the Proxmox Backup Server installation, however, you may have to install it yourself, if you have installed Proxmox Backup Server on top of Debian or a Proxmox VE version prior to version 7.

 You can also configure DNS settings, from the **DNS** section of **Configuration** or by using the ``dns`` subcommand of